Timinator2000/techio-algo-x/19 - 2025 and beyond/03 - picture puzzle.md

 Spoiler Alert: Do not click unless you have tried it yourself!
 </summary>

 Is this Picture Puzzle really much different than a [Sudoku](problem-space-reduction-2)?
-The pieces need to be properly placed on a grid of locations I will call `PuzzleCell`s.
+The pieces need to be properly placed on a grid of locations I call `PuzzleCell`s.
 Let’s assume we have been given a 5x5 puzzle to solve.
 The basic puzzle grid is shown in the next figure.
 Just like in Sudoku, I have put space between each `PuzzleCell`.
 My reasons for doing this will be revealed shortly.

 <BR>